calyx-servicios/custom-etilfarma/stock_lot_dispatch/README.rst

 .. !!!
 Description must be max 2-3 paragraphs, and is required.

-TThis module allow the visualization of the dispatch, lot and life date of the returned products.
+This module allow the visualization of the dispatch, lot and life date of the returned products.

 **Table of contents**